munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## Sample Code

 Because this is such a simple pattern, there isn't much to the sample code.
-That doesn't mean it isn't useful -- the pattern is about the *intent*, and not the complexity of its implementation.
+That doesn't mean it isn't useful -- the pattern is about the *intent*, not the complexity of its implementation.

 We'll start with our `Superpower` base class: